davidagold/redesmyn/README.md

 ## Model parametrizations and `Cache`

 Often we wish to deploy many models indexed by some set of parametrizations.
-For instance, we may train a different model for a subset of ISO 3166-2 codes and a general fallback model for the parent ISO 3166-1 code.
+For instance, we may train a different model for each of a subset of ISO 3166-2 codes and a general fallback model for the parent ISO 3166-1 code.
-You can configure a Redesmyn endpoint to accept URL parameters that correspond to those that index distinct models and to pass its respective handler the appropriate model from a model `Cache`.
+You can configure a Redesmyn endpoint to accept URL parameters that correspond to the parameters that index distinct models and to pass its respective handler the appropriate model from a model `Cache`.
-The `Cache` itself is in turn configured to retrieve models -- for instance, from a local filestore or a remote object store -- according to such parametrizations.
+The `Cache` itself is in turn configured to retrieve models from a local filestore or a remote object store according to such parametrizations.

 URL-based model parametrizations and model `Cache` functionality go hand in hand, so we'll explore them simultaneously.
 In the following example, we specify both an `Endpoint` whose path contains URL parameters `ios_3166_1` and `iso_3166_2`